 Hoping to put a lid on any perceived controversy around bent 2018 iPad Pros, Apple published a support page late Friday night that details the device’s manufacturing process.
 The page is titled “iPad Pro unibody enclosure design” and starts off by saying that Apple’s latest tablet is “strong, light, and durable.”
 The company goes on to note that the new design has flat edges “instead of the curved edges found on previous-generation iPad models.”
 (Some believe that these straight edges are making slight bends more noticeable and easier to see with the naked eye, and Apple later mentions that very point.)

-Apple focuses the article on the WiFi is a blanket term for a series of protocols that allow ...
-More + Cellular iPad Pro, which has seen the most reports of a slight bend — almost always at the antenna line at the top edge of the device.
+Apple focuses the article on the Wi-Fi + Cellular iPad Pro, which has seen the most reports of a slight bend — almost always at the antenna line at the top edge of the device.
 Here’s that section, and I’ve emphasized the most important parts:

 To provide optimal cellular performance, small vertical bands or “splits” in the sides of the iPad allow parts of the enclosure to function as cellular antennas.
 For the first time ever on an iPad, these bands are manufactured using a process called co-molding.
 In this high-temperature process, plastic is injected into precisely milled channels in the aluminum enclosure where it bonds to micro-pores in the aluminum surface.
 After the plastic cools, the entire enclosure is finished with a precision CNC machining operation, yielding a seamless integration of plastic and aluminum into a single, strong enclosure.